-There are many products on the market claiming to be the best financial vehicle for final expenses.
-Along with these claims, each product is named something different, and it is easy to get confused.
+There are many products on the market claiming to be the best way to plan for funeral costs.
+Along with these claims, each product is named something different, and it is easy to be overwhelmed.

 What Is Burial Insurance?